When it comes to selecting your bridesmaids, you might decide that you’d really like your male friend to be a part of your bridal party.

 However, if you’ve never had a male bridesmaid before, you might be wondering: What is a male bridesmaid called?

-In this article, I will cover some important information about male bridesmaids, including what male bridesmaids are called and other useful information.
+In this article we will cover some important information about male bridesmaids, including what male bridesmaids are called along with other useful information.

 Keep reading to find out more.